thisdotLolu/thisdotLolu/README.md

 - 👋 Hi, I’m Lolu
-- 👀 I’m a Web Software engineer solving software problems and creating solutions on the web with tools such as Javascript, Typescript , Reactjs, Nextjs, Firebase and Nodejs.
+- 👀 I’m a Web and mobile Software builder solving software problems and creating solutions with tools such as Javascript, Typescript , Reactjs, React Native, Nextjs, Firebase and Nodejs.
 - I'm currently open to collaborate on software projects.
 - 📫 How to reach me davidebe63@gmail.com